ordina-jworks/NodeSimpleServer/README.md

 Simple node server application for hosting web content and web services.

-This is a work in progress, not there may be bugs and incomplete features!
+This is a work in progress, note that there may be bugs and incomplete features!
 Found a bug?
 Fixed a bug?
 Open an issue or make a pull request!

 This is a simple NodeJS server application that allows you to host web pages and services.